 In December, Versa sponsored an independent survey conducted by Dimensional Research of 308 network professionals across five continents at organizations with 1,000-plus employees.
 The goal of the research was to capture how companies manage and secure their networks across branch locations.
-The research also investigated expected benefits and challenges of a software-defined wide area networking (SD-WAN).
+The research also investigated the expected benefits and challenges of a software-defined wide area networking (SD-WAN).

 What the research revealed was that companies are struggling to manage and secure the WAN, especially at branch locations.
 Nearly all participants stated that maintaining security policies, network devices, and complexity due to cloud and mobile applications are the most difficult aspects of managing the WAN.

 Specifically, they found growing complexity is the top challenge for managing branch networks and security; more than one-third of companies fail to have proper security measures at branch locations (see figure 1).
 I found this number surprisingly high, considering most of us have home networks with built-in security.
 Less than one-quarter of companies have an active project to address challenges; 80 percent of respondents prefer an integrated SD-WAN and security solution.

 The report also uncovered the fact that networking professionals are struggling to maintain security policies, manage network devices, and control sensitive information.
 And these issues compounded by the number of physical network and security devices respondents have to manage in a typical branch.
 Two-thirds of organizations are managing more than six physical network and security devices at each branch (see figure 2).